 Cost of food and beverage decreased from \$18,471 in the first quarter of 2008 to \$17,406 in the first quarter of 2009.
 This decrease was primarily driven by lower sales levels in the current quarter compared to the first quarter of 2008.
-Cost of food and beverage declined 20 basis points to 24.5 percent of revenue for the first quarter of 2009 compared to 24.7 percent for the first quarter of 2008 primarily due to lower dairy and produce costs, partially offset by increases in protein costs.
+Cost of food and beverage declined 20 basis points to 24.5 percent of revenue for the first quarter of 2008 primarily due to lower dairy and produce costs, partially offset by increases in protein costs.